dc-code-creations/testimonial-page/README.md

 <!-- Use this section to recap over some of your major learnings while working through this project.
 Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge. -->

+- I tried to make the star rating section smaller by adding some padding to the top and bottom of the section, however when I did this, it would warp the company logo, too.
+Ultimately, I decided to add an equal amount ofpadding to the top and bottom of the company logo as well, and that seems to have resolved the issue.
+I am not wure whether this is the best way to do it or not, but it works well enough for what I need it to do.

 ### Useful resources

 <!--